lottenoorlander/game-client/README.md

 Robo Rally was built in a little over a week as a part of the codaisseur academy course

 ## Getting Started
--clone both git repositories.
-The github for the backend can be found [here](https://github.com/lottenoorlander/game-server) -run npm install
+- clone both git repositories.
+The github for the backend can be found [here](https://github.com/lottenoorlander/game-server)
+- run npm install
--run npm start
+- run npm start

 ## Built with
 ### frontend built with:
--react-redux
+- react-redux

 ### backend built with:
--node.js
--express.js
--sequelize
--json-sse
--postgreSQL
+- node.js
+- express.js
+- sequelize
+- json-sse
+- postgreSQL